safespring/web/content/blogg/2022-05-terraform-ansible-rudder.md

 efficient [Cfengine core][cfcore] it consumes very little resources, is blazingly fast and scales from a handful of nodes to many thousands.

 You can choose to purchase a Rudder subscription support plan from Normation, the company behind Rudder, in order to get predictability for product development and maintenance and different support SLAs.
-Or you can choose to install and support it yourself by means of the friendly souls at Normation et. al that provides softwarepackages, Ansible collection etc. for the most common platforms.
+Or you can choose to install and support it yourself by means of the friendly souls at Normation et. al that provides ready to use software packages, Ansible collection etc. for the most common platforms.

-The leading theme through this blog series is how to glue together existing technologies to achieve a higher goal, previously using the Ansible Terraform Inventory (ATI) script to bridge Terraform and Ansible.
+The leading theme through this blog series is how to glue together existing technologies to achieve a higher goal, previously, using the Ansible Terraform Inventory (ATI) script to bridge Terraform and Ansible.
 This time we'll take it one step further and use Ansible with ATI together with an [Ansible collection][rudder-ansible] maintained by Normation for installing Rudder